AnalystYuchels/wireframing/README.md

 - **Example:**

-A news website wireframe may have a header (logo + menu), a main content area (featured article), and a sidebar (trending news).
+A news website wireframe typically features a header (logo + menu), a main content area (featured article), and a sidebar (trending news).

 2. <ins>**Navigation:**</ins> How users move through the product (menus, buttons, links).
-A poor navigation leads to user frustration and high bounce rates.
+Poor navigation leads to user frustration and high bounce rates.
 Intuitive navigation ensures users find what they need quickly.

 - **Example:**